-

 Taste characteristics at 2.0 ppm: woody, phenolic, bacon, savory, smoky and medicinal.

-Colorless to amber crystals or liquid.
+Guaiacol is a colorless to amber crystals or liquid.
 Density (of solid) 1.129 g / cm3.
 Solidifies at 28°C (82.4°F), but may remain liquid for a long time even at a much lower temperature.
 Slightly water soluble .
 Soluble in aqueous sodium hydroxide.
-Used medicinally as an expectorant.
-Used, because of its anti-oxidant properties, as an anti-skinning agent for paints.
+It is an agent thought to have disinfectant properties and used as an expectorant.

 Sensitive to air and light (darkens).
 Slightly water soluble.